What to Do While You're Waiting: Plot

 The Panthers are on a bye week, but their fate at the championship depends on the Buckley vs Arnett Meade game.
 Henry (Brent Smiga) tells Matt (Zach Gilford) that he won't be leaving for Iraq, planning to help him with Lorraine (Louanne Stephens).
 A delighted Matt visits Buddy (Brad Leland) and convinces him in hiring Henry as a salesman.

 Eric (Kyle Chandler) and Tami (Connie Britton) are notified that the Street family is planning to sue them, citing that Eric not teaching Jason (Scott Porter) about tackles resulted in his injury.
 Jason is infuriated at the news, as he refuses to believe Eric was at fault.
 However, he has to comply as his parents are constantly arguing due to the unpaid debts.
 He is comforted by Lyla (Minka Kelly), who says she supports his decision to go forward with the lawsuit.

 Henry struggles in selling cars, so Buddy has him wear a pin that highlights his military service.
 Henry is reluctant in doing it, but ends up putting it.
 Matt is asked by Smash (Gaius Charles), in setting a double date between them and Julie (Aimee Teegarden) and Waverly (Aasha Davis), also asking them to lie for him in order to look more interesting.
 However, Waverly is not convinced by Julie's vouching and calls out Smash over his lies.
 Smash decides to participate in an arm wrestling match, prompting Waverly to leave him.

 Tyra (Adrianne Palicki) is annoyed by the presence of Bob (Tim Guinee), a man who dates her mother, Angela (Dana Wheeler-Nicholson).
 When Bob slaps Angela, Tyra attacks him with a fire poker and kicks him out of the house.
 Noticing that her mother is using pills, she decides to take her to a rodeo at the town fair.
 There, she convinces her mother in becoming more responsible and not rely on someone like Bob again.
 Alone, she is approached by Tim (Taylor Kitsch), who asks for another chance with her while asking for forgiveness.
 Tyra is moved, but states that she'd be a "hypocrite" if she accepted to getting back together with him.

-Buckley ends up winning the game, which allows Dillon to pass to the playoffs.
+Buckley ends up winning the game, which allows Dillon to go to the playoffs.
 The following day, Jason talks with Eric, stating that the lawsuit was not up to him and that Eric will always be his coach.
 Angela tells Tyra that she has chosen her daughter over Bob, and they both embrace.
 Smash apologizes to Waverly for his lies, admitting his selfishness but also his feelings towards her.
 Waverly accepts his apology and says she will continue seeing him.